 Dominica’s Heritage Day

 Heritage Day is one of the standout events during Dominica’s Independence celebrations, taking place within Creole Heritage Month.
 It showcases the island’s diverse cultural history.
 Each year, it is celebrated in a different village, allowing communities to proudly display their unique traditions, cuisine, and art forms.
 Performances in Creole dance, storytelling, and exhibitions of traditional crafts like basket weaving and Wob Dwiyet wear mark the day.
-Heritage Day emphasizes the rich blend of Kalinago, African, and European influences that shape Dominica’s cultural identity.
+Heritage Day emphasises the rich blend of Kalinago, African, and European influences that shape Dominica’s cultural identity.

 Celebrating Dominican Culture